minernchan/NUScheduler-doc/README.md

 1. CRUD - Users can share their schedules (Create), view schedules shared by others (Read), make changes to their shared schedules (Update), and remove their shared schedules (Delete).

+2. Schedules will be tagged by faculty and course name, as well as module codes among other things.
+Filters will also be provided so that users can search for relevant schedules more efficiently.

-2. Integration of Social Media and NUSNET Account - allow users to create an account and log in with their social media or NUSNET IDs so they can be better identified (which will improve the reliability of their shared schedules).
+3. Integration of Social Media and NUSNET Account - allow users to create an account and log in with their social media or NUSNET IDs so they can be better identified (which will improve the reliability of their shared schedules).

-3. User Interface - to make it easy for users to navigate across different schedules based on different filters.
+4. User Interaction and Feedback - Users (who are logged in) will be able to comment on schedules shared by others as well as send direct messages to other users.
+Users will also be able to rate how helpful schedules have been by leaving a "like" on them.

 ## System Flow